mjbradvica/personal-website-articles/2021/blazor-series/BlazorStateManagement/blazor-state-management-1-3.md

 ![Result](https://media.giphy.com/media/ryVEBNJJP4wEplqRVZ/giphy.gif)

 This part one was concerned with getting our StateStore up and running.
-One of the drawbacks with the current implementation is that we have to subscribe to each event, leading to tedious boiler-plate code.
-In part two, we will refactor our StateStore to contain the state in a central location to reduce the code in our subscribing components.
+One of the drawbacks with the current implementation is that we have to subscribe to each event, leading to tedious boiler plate code.
+In part two, we will refactor our StateStore to contain the state in a central location to reduce the code in our subscribers.